 The HUB Fitness Center features a selectorize/free weight area, aerobic classrooms, four racquetball courts, golf simulators, locker rooms, and related support space.

 WTW led the design of this exciting hybrid project that combines privately developed student housing with a dynamic recreation facility.
-WTW provided complete design services for the recreation component as well as overall exterior design.
+WTW provided the overall exterior design building and the complete design of the recreation component.

 The recreation center at the University of Pittsburgh-Johnstown campus includes a multipurpose gymnasium, elevated jogging/ walking track, classroom/exercise rooms, offices, lounge area and a climbing wall.
 The new two-story glass atrium connects the Center to the existing athletic complex and creates a dramatic new entry for both buildings.